resosushimacharya/test/wp-content/plugins/wp-store-locator/readme.txt

 = How do I add the store locator to a page? =

 Add this shortcode [wpsl] to the page where you want to display the store locator.

+= Oops!
+Something went wrong =

+You can fix this by setting the [browser](https://wpstorelocator.co/document/configure-wp-store-locator/#google-maps-api) key on the settings page.

 = There are weird characters in the search results, how do I remove them? =